 Planning how much water to carry in a day is very important.
 Keep with you an extra water bottle while trekking.
 We recommend carrying 2 bottles, each of 1 litre capacity.
 A hydration water pack is a better option to have.
 It makes sipping water easy and you can drink water without stopping.

-Find out details of availability of water for the day.
+Find out the details of water availability for the day.
 Trekking trails are mostly made keeping in mind the availability of water.
 It is always good to know what are your water-points on the trail.
 Sometimes you might not find any water throughout the trail.
 A water filter is a good option for such situations.
-Trying looking for running water or water coming out of a rock because these most likely will be clean.
+Try looking for running water or water coming out of a rock because these most likely will be clean.

 Walking in shaded areas is a great way to reduce water loss.
 Your body will lose a great deal through sweat, and you can avoid this by sticking to the shade wherever possible.
 Always carry a hat with you.
 Start your trek early in the morning if the weather is likely to be hot in the afternoon.
 You can resume trekking after a good part of the peak sunny time is over.